pomerium/pomerium/docs/docs/topics/mutual-auth.md

 While your network *should* be secured to only allow traffic at specified ports and directed to specified services, this creates a single point of failure.
 A hacker need only bypass your firewall to get direct access to your service.

-## JWT Verification: Internal Mutual Auth
+## JWT Verification: Application-based Mutual Authentication

 > - **Security**: Strong
 > - **Difficulty**: Moderate